Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 Here, $y_i$ is the number of counts for observation $i = 1, \ldots, N$.
 The counts follow a Poisson distribution with rate $\theta_i$.
 The rate parameter is predicted by a linear combination of two predictors: the continuous predictor $x_1$ with slope $\beta_1$ and a three-level factor represented by the coefficients $\beta_2$ and $\beta_3$ for both contrasts $x_2$ and $x_3$.
 The logged average count $y$ is denoted by $\beta_0$.
 All regression coefficients are assumed to have normal prior distributions with mean $\mu_k$ and standard deviation $\sigma_k$ for $k=0,\ldots,3$.
 The log-link function maps $\theta_i$ to the scale of the linear predictor.
 The main goal is to learn the hyperparameters $\lambda=(\mu_k, \sigma_k)$ based on expert knowledge.

-\paragraph{Elicitation procedure} To elicit this knowledge, the analyst queries the expert regarding the following target quantities: the predictive distribution of the group means for states categorized as Democrats, Republicans, and Swing, and the expected number of LGBTQ+ anti-discrimination laws for selected US states $x_i$, where $i=1, 11, 17, 22, 35, 44$.
-Quantile-based elicitation is used for the distribution of group means, while histogram elicitation is utilized for the observations per US state.
+\paragraph{Elicitation procedure} The analyst queries the expert regarding two target quantities: the predictive distribution of the group means for states categorized as Democrats, Republicans, and Swing, and the expected number of LGBTQ+ anti-discrimination laws for selected US states $x_i$ with $i=1, 11, 15, 17, 27, 33$.
+Quantile-based elicitation is used for the distribution of group means and histogram elicitation for the observations per US state.
 Furthermore, the expert is queried about the expected maximum number of LGBTQ+ anti-discrimination laws in one US state.
-This information is essential for setting the truncation threshold for the upper bound of the Poisson distribution $t^u$.
-To account for higher values than expected and reduce potential biases resulting from excluding relevant information, $t^u$ is set twice as high.
-In the current example, the truncation threshold is set to $t^u=110$.
+This information truncates the upper bound, $t^u$, of the Poisson distribution and is needed for applying the Softmax-Gumbel Trick which allows for computing gradients for discrete random variables (see Section~\ref{subsec:SGD} for details).
+For the current example, we assume $t^u=70$.
 The ideal expert is defined by the following true hyperparameters $\lambda^*=(\mu_0= 2.91, \sigma_0= 0.07, \mu_1= 0.23, \sigma_1= 0.05, \mu_2= -1.51, \sigma_2= 0.135, \mu_3= -0.61, \sigma_3= 0.105)$.
-The specification of algorithm parameters for the optimization procedure as well as a Figure summarizing the convergence diagnostics can be found in Appendix \ref{app:diagnostics-pois}.
+The specification of algorithm parameters for the optimization procedure as well as a figure summarizing the convergence diagnostics can be found in Appendix \ref{app:diagnostics-pois}.